jakobnissen/BinBencherBackend.jl/README.md

 [![Latest Release](https://img.shields.io/github/release/jakobnissen/BinBencherBackend.jl.svg)](https://github.com/jakobnissen/BinBencherBackend.jl/releases/latest)

 This package is used to benchmark and interactively explore the results of metagenomic binning given a dataset.
-This is the Julia backend of the command-line tool [BinBencher [work in progress]](https://github.com/jakobnissen/BinBencher.jl).
+This is the Julia backend of the command-line tool [BinBencher](https://github.com/jakobnissen/BinBencher.jl).

 ## Installation
 * Install Julia (ideally using Juliaup: https://github.com/JuliaLang/juliaup) or from the official website `www.julialang.org`